 North Scottsdale United Methodist Church

-Phoenix Troop 109 is a premiere magnet troop serving Northeast Phoenix and North Scottsdale for 27 years.
-We are known for an extensive outdoor program including monthly outings, Camp Geronimo, Mini-High and High Adventure programs.
-If you and your son love getting outdoors, Troop 109 is for you!
+Phoenix Troop 109 is the premiere magnet troop serving Northeast Phoenix and North Scottsdale for over 37 years.
+We are known for an extensive outdoor program including: monthly outings, Camp Geronimo, Mini-High and High Adventure programs.
+If you and your family love getting outdoors, Troop 109 is for you!

 Troop 109 has an unrivaled outdoors program.
 Every month, our scouts and parents get to enjoy the great outdoors on a two-night outing.
 Normally, three outings a year are backpacking with the remainder base camps (car camping).
 Scouts cook by patrol on base camp outings.
 Adults enjoy meals cooked in our traveling kitchen by the Troop Chef.
 Each Spring Break, scouts meeting advancement requirements may participate in a four to five day Mini-High Adventure outing to destinations like Havasupai Falls and backpacking on the Channel Islands.

 High Adventure Outings – Each year, senior scouts meeting advancement criteria, may participate in an eight to twelve day High Adventure program (usually in July or early August).
 These challenging and popular adventure excursions build character, leadership, teamwork skills and outdoor survival skills.
 Recent High Adventure destinations include: Philmont (NM), Packard High Adventure Base (CO), Yellowstone National Park (WY), and Yosemite National Park (CA).